ScientificCodingKids/VEX_47114A_Cpp/README.md

-How to manage VEXCode V5 Code files effectively using github and Visual Studio Code.
+How to manage VEXcode Pro V5 files effectively using github and Visual Studio Code.

 The note is taken from a class instructed by our team coach.